lincolnlychan/physicalmediaguide/README.md

 **Quality over quantity!**

 ### Where-to-buy
 You should go to second hand stores that sell DVD, Blu-Rays and 4K Blu-Rays and thrift store first to buy DVD, Blu-Rays and 4K Blu-Rays.
 Only after that you should buy brand new Blu-Rays and 4K Blu-Rays online like on Amazon or in person.
-You can buy second hand Blu-Rays and 4K Blu-Rays online like on Ebay but you assume the risk of not knowing the actual condition of the disks.
+You can buy second hand Blu-Rays and 4K Blu-Rays online like on Ebay but you assume the risk of not knowing the actual condition of the discs.

 If you are buying brand new, buy Blu-Ray or 4K Blu-Ray based on your perference and budget, and avoid buying brand new DVDs at all cost unless films and TV Shows/TV series or their special features are only on DVD, or films and TV Shows/TV series are filmed in 480p/SD, or they are really cheap.